The Ultimate Guide to Eysturoy

 Skálafjørður – The Western Shore

-After visiting the wild nature and remote villages of northwestern Eysturoy, we now shift gears to the more densely populated southeastern part of the island.
+After visiting the wild nature and remote villages of northwestern Eysturoy, you now shift gears to the more densely populated southeastern part of the island.

 The calm waters and fertile hillsides of Skálafjørður, the longest fjord in the Faroes, have given rise to a large number of villages, together comprising over ten percent of the Faroese population.
-This area is growing even more now that the new undersea tunnel will soon connect both sides of the fjord directly to Tórshavn.
+This area is growing even more now that the undersea tunnel Eysturoyartunnilin connects both sides of the fjord directly to Tórshavn.

 Where the road splits at the bottom of the fjord at Skálabotnur, there’s a good chance to replenish your petrol or grab a sandwich and snacks from the grill at the Effo station.
 Then head right towards Strendur.